Kabul: 21st century

 With an increasing population the city experienced rapid urbanisation, and many informal settlements were built.
 Numerous modern housing complexes were built after the late 2000s, many of them gated and secured, to serve a growing Afghan middle class.
 These included the Aria City (in District 10) and Golden City (District 8).
 Complexes were built out of town, such as the Omid-e-Sabz township (District 13), Qasaba/Khwaja Rawash township (District 15), and Sayed Jamaludin township (District 12).

 A high-security "Green Zone" was formed in the centre of the city.
 In 2010, a series of guarded checkpoints called the Ring of Steel was put into operation.
 Concrete blast walls appeared throughout Kabul in the 2000s.

 The city continued to develop despite frequent terrorist attacks, mainly by Taliban insurgents, and Kabul was the fifth fastest-growing city in the world in 2012.
 Until August 2021, the Afghan National Security Forces (ANSF) were in charge of security in and around the city.
 Kabul was periodically the scene of deadly bombings, carried out mostly by the Taliban and its wing the Haqqani network.
 Government employees, soldiers and ordinary civilians were targets of attacks.
 The Afghan government called the actions of the terrorists war crimes.
 The deadliest attack was a truck bombing in May 2017.
 The 2021 Kabul school bombing targeted a girls' school in Dashte Barchi.

 The city was seized during the 2021 Taliban offensive on 15 August 2021.
 Under Taliban rule the city and the country experienced relative calm, although terrorist attacks continued to be committed by the regional ISIL branch.

-Pakistani airstrike

-On 9 October, 2025 Pakistan conducted an airstrike in Kabul targeting the senior leadership of the Pakistani Taliban.
+On 9 October 2025 a drone strike occurred in the Taimani area of Kabul which killed and wounded a number of civilians.
+This ignited the 2025 Afghanistan–Pakistan conflict.